LucaLoeschmann/Movie_Recommendation/README.md

 - Apply **filters** such as genre, minimum average rating, and number of ratings
 - Explore **visualizations** of rating distributions

-The goal was to create an intuitive interface to explore how data science can enhance entertainment discovery, starting with a well-known dataset for prototyping and testing.

 ---

 ## 🔄 Data Pipeline & Preprocessing